 Are there any courses you should take before transferring?

 The answer for this question depends on the course of study you intend to follow.
 If you are undecided about a major, you might want to take general education courses in the areas of English composition, math, arts, humanities, social sciences, and natural sciences.
-If you are following a specific course of study, you may want to refer to the YSU undergraduate bulletin (link is external) or meet with an academic advisor to map out future academic plans.
+If you are following a specific course of study, you may want to refer to the YSU undergraduate bulletin or meet with an academic advisor to map out future academic plans.

 - Financial Aid Available

 How to Apply for Scholarships and Financial Aid if you are a Transfer Student...

 If you have a Federal Pell Grant or federal loan, YSU's six-digit code, 003145, must be listed as one of your college choices on the FAFSA to have your aid transferred.
 If YSU is not listed, you can add it by request with your FAFSA Personal Identification Number (PIN).
 For instructions on making corrections to your FAFSA If you had a Stafford or PLUS loan, you will have to reapply.
 Please note: you will need to cancel the loan you had at your previous school by contacting your lender (FFELP loans) or your previous school's financial aid office (federal direct loans).

 Transfer Student Scholarships are available to students who are transferring from any accredited college or university.
 Students must be accepted to the University.

 Criteria: Must have completed at least 12 transferable credit hours with a minimum of a 3.0 GPA.

 Value: Students who transfer to YSU with a GPA of 3.5 or higher will receive $1,500 per academic year.
 Those students who transfer to YSU with a GPA between 3.00 and 3.49 will receive $1,000 per academic year.
 Renewal value varies.